schlager-lucas/react-tic-tac-toe-challenge/README.md

 watched a video about debbuging in VSCdoe
 // => https://www.youtube.com/watch?v=PJeNReqyH88

-biggest Problem i had, was to find a way how u can dynamically render classes
+biggest Problem i had, was to find a way how you can dynamically render classes
 // => in the Code
 ```
 <div className="board-row">